Craig Hall, Vintner

 While living in Vienna from 1997 to 2001, Craig served on the board of the Fulbright Austrian-American Educational Commission.
 He was also a consultant to the United States State Department and became one of the first Americans to obtain a degree in International Studies from the Diplomatic Academy, Vienna.
 Hall also served as Director and Chair of the Investment Committee for the American University in Bulgaria.

-In 2007 Craig earned the Horatio Alger Award honoring people who have succeded in spite of adversity.
+In 2007 Craig earned the Horatio Alger Award honoring people who have succeeded in spite of adversity.
 He was honored in Washington, D.C., with 10 other recipients - including NBC News anchor Tom Brokaw and retired Dallas Cowboys quarterback Roger Staubauch.